ChinmayGajul/Docker-Nginx-Deploy-Beanstalk/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

+The Dockerfile's instructions are organized as follows:

+- `FROM`: Specifies the base image (in this case, `nginx:alpine`).
+- `COPY`: Transfers the web application files into the container.
+- `EXPOSE`: Informs Docker that the container will listen on port 80.
+- `CMD`: Specifies the command to run when the container starts.

 This Dockerfile sets up an Nginx server and copies your web application files into the appropriate Nginx directory.